-#12.
-It's easy to grow (zones 9–10)
+#12: It's super easy to grow

 If you're in a place with a warmer climate, chances are you can easily grow more papaya in the corner of your yard than you can eat!
 I personally grow so much I'm constantly giving it away, although I grow it in more than just one corner of my yard.

-To find out just how easy it is to grow papaya check out the tutorial I made (above).
+To find out just how easy it is to grow papaya check out the tutorial I made (below).
 It might leave you wondering if there really is a conspiracy about why more people aren't growing something this easy and delicious!

-Once a papaya gets too ripe though, it starts to taste well… just don't do it.
+Once a papaya gets too ripe though, it starts to taste, well… just don't do it.
 There is a short window from the time it is fully orange to the time it starts getting rotten spots on it and tasting kinda funky.

-However, fermented papaya is popular in many parts of the world (I'm thinking about making some papaya kombucha and trying this out) which has some pretty cool health benefits for the elderly I'll discuss below.
+However, fermented papaya is popular in many parts of the world (I'm thinking about making some papaya kombucha and trying this out), which has some pretty cool health benefits for the elderly I'll discuss below.

-The leaves can also be cooked down into a team which has shown to be effective for many things including "significantly accelerating the rate of increase in platelet count among patients with dengue fever and dengue hemmorragic fever” (good to have around just in case that happens to be an issue where you live).
+The leaves can also be cooked down into a team, which has shown to be effective for many things including "significantly accelerating the rate of increase in platelet count among patients with dengue fever and dengue hemmorragic fever."
+Good to have around just in case that happens to be an issue where you live.

 The plant contains latex and other substances which may cause a skin reaction or severe allergic reaction, especially in people sensitive to latex and pregnant women.
-Once the fruit is mostly yellow or orange it is generally ok to eat even if it has a few green spots on it because the inner flesh tends to ripen and lose the latex found most notably in unripe green papaya.
+Once the fruit is mostly yellow or orange, it is generally ok to eat even if it has a few green spots on it, because the inner flesh tends to ripen and lose the latex found most notably in unripe green papaya.

-According to one recent study people adding lycopene to their diet for 10–12 weeks had significantly decreased redness on their skin after being exposed to the sun.
-In another studyolder women consuming vitamin C, lycopene, and other antioxidant supplements orally for 14 weeks had a measurable reduction in wrinkle depth on their faces in addition to more collagen fibres deposited in their skin!
+According to one recent study, people adding lycopene to their diet for 10–12 weeks had significantly decreased redness on their skin after being exposed to the sun.
+In another study, older women consuming vitamin C, lycopene, and other antioxidant supplements orally for 14 weeks had a measurable reduction in wrinkle depth on their faces in addition to more collagen fibers deposited in their skin.

-This is probably because papaya contains an enzyme called "papain” which aids in the digestion of certain proteins, and as a side bonus, it can also be used to tenderize meats!
-Research in 2013 determined eating certain preparations of papaya contributed to "the maintenance of digestive tract physiology” helping with many of the symptoms present with IBS.
+This is probably because papaya contains an enzyme called "papain," which aids in the digestion of certain proteins, and as a side bonus, it can also be used to tenderize meats.
+Research in 2013 determined eating certain preparations of papaya contributed to "the maintenance of digestive tract physiology," helping with many of the symptoms present with IBS.

-Just one small 6 oz Papaya contains many other vitamins.
+Just one small 6oz papaya contains many other vitamins.
 Here's a quick breakdown based on the FDA’s Recommended Daily Intake: